Correcting a Police Report After an Auto Collision

 If you were injured in a car accident, a police report can provide vital evidence to prove the other driver’s negligence caused your injuries.
 However, police officers are human and sometimes make mistakes.
-If you find errors in their report of your incident, you should take the time to have them corrected.
+If you find errors in their report of your incident, our San Diego personal injury lawyer adds, you should take the time to have them corrected.

 How to Get Factual Mistakes Changed

 There are two types of errors in police reports: factual errors and disputed facts.
 Factual errors involve objective information and are easier to fix.
 They often include the wrong model or color of your vehicle or transposed numbers of your driver's license.

 To correct errors like these, call the local law enforcement department that issued the police report or look on its website to see if there's a procedure for correcting an inaccurate police report.
 Follow those directions.